BezarHere/pygnu/README.md

 ### help

-the `help` initiates a video call with *dave*, also shows the descriptions and uses of other commands/flags
+the `help` initiates a video call with *alex & teather*, also shows the descriptions and uses of other commands/flags

 ## multiple build configurations

-you can specify the build configuration ('mode') by passing -M\<build config name> (a single argument, can use qouts for spaces) not specifing the build mode will default to `debug`; if there is no build mode of name `debug`, an error message will be displayed
+you can specify the build configuration ('mode') by passing -M\<build config name> (a single argument, can use quots for spaces) not specifying the build mode will default to `debug`; if there is no build mode of name `debug`, an error message will be displayed

 ## pygnu.json?